peterdalle/swedishtwitter/README.md

 ## News media Twitter handles

 [nyhetsmedier-twitter.csv](nyhetsmedier-twitter.csv) contains news media organizations Twitter handles.

-The CSV file has the following headers
+CSV headers:

 - `news` is an integer value whether the account post news (`1`) or not (`0`).
 - `opinion` is an integer value whether the account post opinion pieces (`1`) or not (`0`).